Topics Map > Services > Teaching, Learning and Classrooms > Exam Management

 Tool Tips to Provide Feedback to Students

-- Rubrics: online set of criteria for students' work that includes descriptions of levels of performance quality (Blackboard Rubrics tool or attach a Word document of the rubric to the assignment)
+- Rubrics: online set of criteria for students' work that includes descriptions of levels of performance quality (Blackboard Learn Original Rubrics tool or attach a Word document of the rubric to the assignment)

 - Annotations: notes or comments with suggestions for improvements and good work.
-(Blackboard Annotate within the Assignment tool)
+(Blackboard Learn Original Annotate within the Assignment tool)

 - Audio: add audio feedback by recording a short in YuJa and send it (privately) to the student in the gradebook assignment section.
 The sound of your voice engages the student in what you are saying and “humanizes” your presence in grading

-- Peer review: Blackboard has great features available to add peer reviewing to your assignments.
+- Peer review: Blackboard Learn Original has features available to add peer reviewing to your assignments.
 Blogs, Journals, Groups, Wikis, Discussion

 Academic Integrity and Rigor